Maximize Your Home's Value: A Guaranteed Strategy

 1. Remove Bias from the Equation

-This all starts by "emptying my bucket," as Chris calls it—eliminating any of my personal preferences, bias or opinions towards the client's decision.
-My role is to provide complete information and empower sellers to make their best choice.
+This all starts with never having any personal biases or opinions towards your best decision.
+My role is to provide complete information and empower you to make your best decision for your unique situation.

 2. Answer the core question—renovate or sell as-is?

 Every seller asks it.
-But to answer confidently, they need three key inputs:
+But to answer confidently, you need three key inputs:

 1. The as-is price